Welcome to the Highclere Society

 - There is a thriving community spirit, with the village hall hosting several groups as well as varied entertainment

-- Now in its fourth year is the Highclere Film Club, which screens top class films twice a month.
+- Also thriving is the Highclere Film Club, which (in normal times) screens top class films twice a month - read Chris Martin's short history (PDF).